Steve's Bot

 • Founders and operators who need a sharper front door for the business

-• Teams with repeat work, messy handoffs, or slow operational bottlenecks
+• Teams with repeat work, messy handoffs, or one slow operational problem that is easy to inspect

 • Businesses that want useful AI implementation instead of hype-driven experimentation